salcedoe/MtMdocs/docs/dataProcessing/HypTesting.md

 Hypothesis testing isn't always just testing whether samples are different.
 You can also test if samples are normally distributed or if the samples have equal variance.
 MATLAB has many different functions that perform different types of hypothesis testing, including:

 1. [**`adtest`**](https://www.mathworks.com/help/stats/adtest.html) - Anderson Darling test for normality
-2. **`vartest2`** - F-test for equal variance
+2. [**`vartest2`**](https://www.mathworks.com/help/stats/vartest2.html) - F-test for equal variance
 3. [**`ttest2`**](https://www.mathworks.com/help/stats/ttest2.html) - Two Sample t-test

 While the inputs vary, the outputs from all these functions (at least the first 2 outputs), take the following form:

 - **h**: a boolean.
-If 1, then the test rejects then null hypothesis.
+If 1, then the test rejects the null hypothesis.
 - **p**: The p-value. p-values range from 0 to 1.
 Less than 0.05 is often considered significantly different.

-You can find the Null Hypothesis in the MATLAB documentation, but sometimes its a little confusing.
+You can find the Null Hypothesis in the MATLAB documentation, but sometimes it's a little confusing.

 ## Testing Normal Data